Corasinth/SudokuBoard/README.md

 This section is more for those interested in some of the behind-the-scenes details of how this script works.

+I'll also try to add some of my reasoning for why the script works the way it does here.

+For example, I decided to make layer switching based on a toggle (press to get in, press again to get out), instead of a modifier (hold down to get in, release to get out), because at high speeds toggling is much more reliable and I wanted to reduce errors here more than the benefits of modifiers.

 ### Coordinate Systems

 There are two coordinate systems that one might use for picking out a particular cell in a sudoku grid.
 One, as described, is what I call box notation that follows this format: (box, cell).
 You can assign a number to each box like so: